-Starting out on the Top 10 Led Zeppelin Album Covers List is the band’s final issue Coda.
+The band’s final issue, Coda, starts our Top 10 Led Zeppelin Album Covers List.
 It was an album of outtakes and unreleased material.
 The album was released on November 19th, 1982.
 One of the most interesting facts about the Coda album cover was that it was designed by the art firm Hipgnosis.
-The company Hipgnosis were responsible for hundred of legendary rock album covers.
-Their Pink Floyd covers were among some of the firms greatest artist accomplishments.
-Fittingly so, Led Zeppelin’s Coda was not only Led Zeppelin’s so-called final album, it was also the last album cover ever designed by Hipgnosis.
+The company Hipgnosis was responsible for hundreds of legendary rock album covers.
+Their Pink Floyd covers were among the firm’s most significant artist accomplishments.
+Fittingly so, Led Zeppelin’s Coda was not only Led Zeppelin’s so-called final album but also the last album cover ever designed by Hipgnosis.
 Their first was Pink Floyd’s Saucer full of Secrets.

 # 9 – The Song Remains the Same

-Led Zeppelin’s first live album was supposedly hated by the band when it was released.
-In many press releases, the band made sure to note that it was more of a soundtrack album than an official live record.
-Regardless, of the band’s views, most Led Zeppelin fans loved the double record set.
-The cover art depicted the hall in which the band rehearsed for their 1977 tour.
-The gate-fold record also included a multiple page insert inside the gatefold.
-The recently released deluxe version of Led Zeppelin’s The Song Remains The Same on CD includes more songs than the original release and is a must have for Led Zeppelin fans.
+The band supposedly hated their first live album when it was released.
+In many press releases, the band noted that it was more of a soundtrack album than an official live record.
+Regardless of the band’s views, most Led Zeppelin fans loved the double record set.
+The cover art depicted the hall where the band rehearsed for their 1977 tour.
+The gate-fold record also included a multiple-page insert inside the gatefold.
+The recently released deluxe version of Led Zeppelin’s The Song Remains The Same on CD includes more songs than the original release and is a must-have for Led Zeppelin fans.

 # 8 – Led Zeppelin I

-How many times have you seen this image printed on t-shirts, posters, magazine ads, coffee mugs and every printable item in human existence?
-We had no idea where to place this one on our Top 10 Led Zeppelin Album Covers list because it could have easily also been No 1.
-It’s an image permanently ingrained in the brains of any Led Zeppelin fan that grew up in the 1970’s.
+How often have you seen this image printed on t-shirts, posters, magazine ads, coffee mugs, and every printable item?
+We had no idea where to place this one on our Top 10 Led Zeppelin Album Covers list because it could have easily also been No. 1.
+It’s an image permanently ingrained in the brains of any Led Zeppelin fan who grew up in the 1970s.
 The cover art was taken from a photo of the “Hindenburg Disaster.”
 The Hindenburg crashed on May 6, 1937.
-The Led Zeppelin album was released on January 12, 1969, in the United States.
+The Led Zeppelin album was released in the United States on January 12, 1969.

 # 7 – Presence

-The first time I saw this album in the record store when it was first released, I immediately thought of the movie “2001: A Space Odyssey.”
-Although it may seem like that movie came out so long ago the fact is the Led Zeppelin Presence album was released less than 10 years after Stanley Kubrick’s film first hit the theaters. after the movie was released.
-So the image and concept of the monolith were still fresh in popular culture.
+When I first saw this album in the record store when it was first released, I immediately thought of the movie “2001: A Space Odyssey.”
+Although it may seem like that movie came out so long ago, the fact is the Led Zeppelin Presence album was released less than 10 years after Stanley Kubrick’s film first hit the theaters.
+So, the image and concept of the monolith were still fresh in popular culture.

-It seemed that there was an attempt to argue that on some sort of universally level every society feels the presence of some superior force that is present in everyday life no matter where one may be.
+It seemed that there was an attempt to argue that, on some universal level, every society feels the presence of some superior force in everyday life no matter where one may be.
 It seemed it was Led Zeppelin’s way of reacting to the concept of the divine without pulling in the aspects of religion.
-In interviews over the years, there has been mention of this intent by the band.
+In interviews over the years, the band has mentioned this intent.
 Led Zeppelin’s Presence was released on March 31, 1976.

 # 6 – In Through The Out Door

 Although Coda was the last official album released by Led Zeppelin, In Through the Out Door stands as the last studio album released by the band before the death of John Bonham.
-In essence, it truly was the band’s last album of newly recorded material together as Led Zeppelin.
+It was the band’s last album of newly recorded material together as Led Zeppelin.
 The album was released with six different covers.

 The original issues were wrapped in a genuine brown paper bag sleeve.
-The brown paper bag cover has since become a highly collectible item since many fans simply threw it out.
+The brown paper bag cover has become a highly collectible since many fans threw it out.
 The album was released on August 15th, 1979.
-John Bonham died just a little over a month later on September 24th, 1980.
+John Bonham died just a little over a year later, on September 24th, 1980.
 Bonham was only 32 years old when he passed away.

-# 5 – Led Zeppelin IILed Zeppelin II was the only album to feature the band on a front cover.
-The cover art was taken from a famous picture of German soldiers during World War I. The picture was originally titled “The Flying Circus.”
-The group of soldiers were led by Manfred von Richthfen.
+Led Zeppelin II was the only album to feature the band on a front cover.
+The cover art was taken from a famous picture of German soldiers during World War I. The image was initially titled “The Flying Circus.”
+Manfred von Richthofen led the group of soldiers.
 The man was also known as the “The Red Baron.”
 The faces of the Germans were removed and replaced with the four members of Led Zeppelin.
-The cover also featured the faces of actress Glynis John, and Led Zeppelin’s manager Peter Green, and tour manager Robert Cole.
+The cover also featured the faces of actress Glynis John, Led Zeppelin’s manager Peter Green, and tour manager Robert Cole.
 The album was released on October 22nd, 1969.